-Step 3: Choose your actions and plan for success!
+Step 4: Choose your actions and plan for success!

-You can find a detailed description of suggested actions listed under the six climate categories of this toolkit, including: Transportation, Food and Waste, Nature, Buildings and Energy, Climate Knowledge, and Big Actions.
-You can choose to focus on the listed actions, or you can come up with your own unique project ideas.

-To apply for funding, your team will need to propose and complete a City/RDN-approved community-scale project that helps reduce the amount of greenhouse gases in the atmosphere.
+You will get an overview of the suggested program actions at the kick-off meeting and an opportunity to discuss your choices and strategies with the program staff.
+Plus, you will find a detailed description of all the actions organized under our six climate categories in the ACTion Badges section of this toolkit.
+You can choose to focus on one climate category to earn a single ACT Badge, or your team can strive to earn all badges by completing actions across all six categories: Transportation, Food and Waste, Nature, Buildings and Energy, Climate Knowledge and Big ACTions.
+To earn a Big ACTion Badge, your team will need to propose and complete a City/RDN-approved community-scale project that will help reduce the amount of greenhouse gases in the atmosphere.